alanboy/stuff/blog/_posts/2020-01-05-new-products.markdown

 # New Product Management

-##
-Outputs vs Outcomes
+## Outputs vs Outcomes

-Outome:
+Outcome:
-Chagne in hum beh that creates customer and business value
+Change in human behavior that creates customer and business value

-Most good ideas failed to deliver real value due to uncertainty will the buy it? can they use it?
+Most good ideas fail to deliver real value due to uncertainty:
+- Will they buy it?
+- Can they use it?

-if features dont measure progress
+If features don't measure progress...

 ## Features
-* dont intidate value
+* don't indicate value